Jargon – should we use it?

 Once we understand the meaning it becomes part of our own vocabulary and we begin to fit in.
 We start to belong in the same way we have grown to expect at every stage of our life.
 The language of our workplace becomes common place and we begin to recognise what is meant and needed during our work.

 With the technological age comes a whole new vocabulary to learn.
 API’s , PHP, HTML, CSS, JQuery, Cron Jobs, mysql databases .. a programmer will understand this language, but would a customer of that company?
 Whats an APP even.
 Again if you are working in the computer industry it will not be an issue, but again, will a potential client know these terms.
 The acronyms and words are linked to the programming of software and the elements of the software being built.
-An API is an Application Programming Interface, but to the layman it means very little.
-[For reference, an API is how one piece of software will be able to be programmed to work with another].
+An API is an Application Programming Interface, but to the layman it means very little. .
 However if you are discussing a new project with a client then it is often better to explain things in good old plain English, rather than revert to the language of your workplace.

 After all it would not do to be ‘dimfent’ and risk losing a new contract would it?